Kristina01111000/Drws_site/README.md

 8/30
-No meeting on the 14th
-See if we can figure out how to do the free section of the patreon (quick minutes) Look at the quick minutes and see how they are, see if he should look at any of them On patreon make the holistic learning program link hot in the pinned post Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it
+Look at the quick minutes and see how they are, see if he should look at any of them On patreon make the holistic learning program link hot in the pinned post Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it